Mindfulness-Based Stress Reduction (MBSR) in Columbus & Worthington, Ohio | Compassionate Mind Join the Interest List

 How much time does the course require?

-The course includes eight weekly sessions of 2.5 hours each, plus a 7-hour all-day silent retreat.
+The course includes eight weekly sessions of 2.5 hours each, plus a 7-hour all-day silent retreat — a total of 27 hours of instruction.
 You should also plan to practice mindfulness for 30–45 minutes a day throughout the course.
 Consistent home practice is an important part of the program.
+MBSR also includes a required 1.5-hour orientation session.

 What is the all-day retreat like?